XiaofeiTJU/EdgeSim/README.md

 ----
 ## Installation
 First of all, you may need to pre-install JDK10.
-If you want to generate a professional version of the results chart via the emulator directly, you may need to pre-install the python environment and download the matplot and numpy.
+If you want to generate a professional version of the results chart via the emulator directly, you may need to pre-install the python environment and download the matplotlib and numpy.
 ```python
 pip install numpy
 ```